Frequently Asked Questions

 Why should I choose your program over other nature schools or preschools?

 We are completely outdoors and focus on individual child development.
-We meet every child exactly as they are.
-We believe every child is great exactly as they are!
-We have a specialized training created by our Director for staff to lead and guide your child in a kind, caring, confidence building, mindfully supportive environment that will help your child flourish in social interactions, which studies have shown will further their success in academics.
+We meet every child exactly where they are.
+We have a specialized training created by our Creator/Director for Teachers to lead and guide your child in a kind, caring, and confidence building and mindfully supportive environment that will help your child flourish in social interactions, which studies have shown will further their success in academics.

 -